ashleykim805/commonlist/README.md

 ## running the prototype

-clone the project
+clone the project: `git clone https://github.com/abuaita/commonlist.git`

-npm install
+run: `npm install`

-node server.js
+start it up: `node server.js`

-go to localhost:8080 in your favorite brower
+then go to localhost:8080 in your favorite browser

 ## core dependencies
     "async": "^2.6.0",